mathmagson/rollaball/README.md

 - Remember to exit play mode when you finish testing and save your Unity project.
 - Now that you've set up the camera, in the next section of this project, you'll configure the basic play area for the game.

+# 4. Setting up the Play Area
+## Create a wall for the play field
+- Okay, let's set up the play field.
+- The play field for your game will be very simple.
+You will place walls around the edges to keep the player GameObject from falling off.
+And you'll create and place a set of collectible objects for the player to pick up.
+- First, let's get organized.
+- In the Hierarchy, create a new empty GameObject, reset its transform, and then rename it Walls.
+This will be the parent GameObject for all of the wall GameObjects.
+- Now you can build some walls.
+- Let's start by creating a new cube to be the first wall.
+- In the Hierarchy, select Create > 3D Object > Cube.
+Rename the cube GameObject, West Wall.
+In the Inspector, right click the Transform component title and select Reset.
+This resets the component to its default values.
+- Now drag the West Wall GameObject onto the Walls GameObject and release.
+This makes West Wall the child of Walls.
+- Let's focus the scene view camera to the West Wall object.
+To do this, press the F key while the cursor is over the scene view, or select Edit > Frame Selected.
+- Next, you need to change the size of the cube to fit one side of the play area.
+- In the Inspector, change the cube's Transform scale x value to 0.5, y value to 2, and z value to 20.5.
+- You can push the wall into place using the Translate tool, or you could enter a transform position value in the Inspector.
+- Let's use the Inspector.
+- Set the transform's position x value to minus 10.
+This places the wall neatly to the edge of the play area.
+- Now just one more thing.
+- Let's create a new material to change the color of the wall.
+- In the Project window, go to the Materials folder and select Create > Material.
+- Rename this new material Walls.
+- In the Inspector, select the base map's color field to open a color picker.
+- Set the RGB values to 79, 79, and 79.
+Next, set the metallic to zero and change the smoothness to 0.25 from matte finish.
+Then, drag the material from the Project window onto West Wall in the scene view.
+- Great, now you've done one wall.

 ## Built With
 - Unity
 - Visual Studio